 Should you not be satisfied with Uresta, we will refund you the cost within 30 days of delivery!

 First time use & finding your fit

-- should fit comfortably and barely be noticeable
+- Uresta fits comfortably and is barely noticeable

 - Uresta falls down to the opening of your vagina or falls out altogether